 Back in the control room, Percy picked up the ship-to-ship mic and raised the docking control office.
 She got their assigned docking port and, sealing up the Prospect’s external hatch, they used the last remaining few minutes of their batteries to dive the boat.

 It occurred to Shakes that diving the Prospect to dock would push the Gnat beyond his rough estimate of a depth limit—deeper than it had ever been.
 For this reason, he decided to ride out the docking procedure down in his boat.
 If he heard sounds that indicated the hull might fail, he could warn Percy to surface.
-From the control chair of the Gnat he could also watch the approaching depot docking bay through the viewport.
+From the control chair of the Gnat, he could also watch the approaching depot docking bay through the viewport.

-The docking bay was located about 20 meters down underwater.
+The docking bay was located about twenty meters underwater.
 It was typical of an underwater docking bay for cargo—a long cylindrical tube of curved and welded plate steel.
-It stuck 100 meters out of the side of the seamount and was supported by hazardous and seemingly randomly placed steel bracing beams that ran from the tube back to the seamount at an angle.
+It stuck a hundred meters out of the side of the seamount and was supported by hazardous and seemingly randomly-placed steel bracing beams that ran from the tube back to the seamount at an angle.
 There were docking slips of a wide variety of sizes placed on all four sides of the tube along the entire length of it, capable of docking all manner of sizes and orientations of cargo subs.
-There were between a dozen and two dozen slips, and maybe half of them had submarines docked at them already, arranged at an array of angles.
-They looked like leeches with their orifices sucking at a giant limb.
+They numbered between a dozen and two dozen, and maybe half of them had submarines docked at them already, arranged at an array of angles.
+They looked like leeches sucking at a giant limb.

 The Prospect followed the sonar beacon to docking slip four, located on the bottom of the docking bay tube.
 It was the largest size slip this depot had available—or even widely used in the cargo sub industry.
 A semi-standard size for large cargo hold hatches.
 They carefully eased the Prospect under slip four, until the big cargo hatch on the Prospect’s deck came up to the docking slip and connected to it—essentially a scaled-up maneuver of exactly how the Gnat had mated to the underside of the Prospect.

-Hemi went down to the cargo hold and walked, hunched over, out across the catwalk that hung two meters down from the ceiling.
+Hemi went down to the cargo hold and walked, hunched over, across the catwalk that hung two meters down from the ceiling.
 Captain Percy could walk fully upright on the catwalk, but not Hemi.
 He made his way to the large cargo hatch above the far end of the catwalk.
-There, he picked up a rubber mallet that was left hanging on some hooks by the catwalk for this purpose and banged on the big cargo hatch with it, setting off a pleasant low gonging sound that reverberated for a full 20 seconds.
-He waited a few second more and then heard the pop of the dock crew unsealing the hatch into the docking bay above him, the whir of an electric pump sucking the residual water out of the slip well, and then a few minutes after that came the answering pounding on the Prospect’s cargo hatch letting Hemi know it was OK to pop it.
+There, he picked up a rubber mallet that was left hanging on some hooks and banged on the big cargo hatch with it, setting off a pleasant low gonging sound that reverberated for a full twenty seconds.
+He waited a few seconds more and then heard the pop of the dock crew unsealing the hatch into the docking bay above him, the whir of an electric pump sucking the residual water out of the slip well, and then a few minutes after that came the answering pounding on the Prospect’s cargo hatch letting Hemi know it was OK to pop it.
 He released the hatch locks.